-Alder Hey Children’s Charity raises vital funds to help make Alder Hey in the Park a truly world-class, patient-friendly hospital for the 275,000 patients and families we care for every year.
+Alder Hey Children’s Charity raises vital funds to help make Alder Hey Children's Hospital a truly world-class, patient-friendly hospital for the 275,000 patients and families we care for every year.

 We need your support for our fresh food-on-demand service

 Good nutrition is critical for patients who are recovering in hospital.
-Alder Hey in the Park is the first children's hospital in the UK to have dedicated chefs on every patient ward who prepare fresh, nutritious evening meals for patients, whenever they want to eat.
+Alder Hey is the first children's hospital in the UK to have dedicated chefs on every patient ward who prepare fresh, nutritious evening meals for patients, whenever they want to eat.

 Poor nutrition can lead to weight loss, a weakened immune system and slower recovery - resulting in longer hospital stays for young patients.

-At Alder Hey in the Park, in-patients can order food from a chef working on the same ward, who will then prepare their meal and serve it in their bedroom.
+At Alder Hey, in-patients can order food from a chef working on the same ward, who will then prepare their meal and serve it in their bedroom.
 Families already love this service, and say it provides better nutrition and a better experience in hospital, as well as reducing food waste.

 With your support, we will enhance this service to focus on healthy eating, liaison with dieticians and education programmes for families and staff.